How to Inspect Belts and Hoses for Wear

 Look for Cracks and Fraying

-Examine the belts for any visible cracks, fraying, or splits on the surface.
-These are signs of aging and wear that can lead to belt failure.
-A belt with extensive cracking should be replaced immediately to avoid sudden breaks.
+Examine the belts closely for any visible cracks, fraying, or splits on the surface.
+These are common signs of aging and wear that can lead to belt failure.
+If you notice extensive cracking or fraying, it’s a clear sign the belt should be replaced right away to prevent sudden breaks while driving.
+For more help with maintaining your car’s key components, check out our engine repair services to ensure everything stays in top shape.

 Check for Glazing